Medvedev's US Open match delayed by booing fans after photographer enters the court

 The latest Medvedev meltdown on Louis Armstrong Stadium led to a wild change in the match.
 The No. 13 seed was a point away from being eliminated, then won the next two sets to force a deciding fifth before Benjamin Bonzi eliminated him from a second straight major with a 6-3, 7-5, 6-7 (5), 0-6, 6-4 victory that ended early Monday.

-“I tried to stay calm in the match but it was not easy,” Bonzi said.
+And he blamed Medvedev for making it a tense one, saying he believed the Russian's behavior crossed a line.

+“I mean, the rule is the rule.
+The guy went on the court between two serves,” Bonzi said.
+“I mean, it’s not my call to say first serve.
+And I think, yes, Daniil started it, and he put oil on the fire.”

 Bonzi had just hit his first serve leading 5-4 in the third set.
-After he missed it, a photographer left his position before the Frenchman could hit his second.
+After he missed it, a photographer left his position and began walking along the side of the court.

 Chair umpire Greg Allensworth told the photographer to get off the court, then announced that Bonzi would get another first serve because of the delay — which is common in tennis.
 Medvedev then approached the chair to complain about the decision.